Santiago220991/Booking-Tours/README.md

 # Tourify

 > This is an app in which you can reserve a tour, create a tour, delete a tour and show all your reserved tours.
-This app was created by separating the Fron-End and the Back-End into two repositories.
-This is the repository of the back-end API.
+This app was created by separating the Front-End and the Back-End into two repositories.
+This is the repository of the Back-End API.

 ## Front-End repository